Seiko SKX009 - The divers watch well known for its Pepsi look

 It shows up to 60 minutes of elapsed time.
 Each click represents half a minute giving you a precise measurement as it's rotated.
 The zero marker clearly shows the zero starting point and it has the classic minute markings, with ten-minute markings shown as numbers.

-As part of the ISO-6425 safety precautions, the bezel becomes slightly harder to rotate underwater to minimize the chance of it moving accidentally if knocked.
+As part of the ISO-6425 safety precautions, the bezel becomes harder to rotate underwater to minimize the chance of it moving accidentally if knocked.

 As the watch has an automatic movement, it can't be hand-wound.
 The Crown is for setting the time only and is located at the 4 o’clock position.
-Being in this position means it doesn't stick into your arm as much as a Crown located at the 3 o'clock position would.
+Being in this position means it doesn't dig into your arm as much as a Crown located at the 3 o'clock position would.

-The Crown must be fully screwed in to prevent moisture from entering the movement area.
+The Crown must be fully screwed in to stop moisture from entering the movement area.
 Don’t pull the Crown out when the watch is wet, and never pull the Crown out when it's underwater.

 To help prevent corrosion, give the Crown a turn from time to time.
 This also helps maintain the flexibility of the gasket.